elementary/docs/writing-apps/the-basic-setup.md

 * Setting up the Git revision control system
 * Getting and using the elementary developer "SDK"

-We’re going to assume that you’re working from a clean installation of elementary OS Juno Beta or later.
+We’re going to assume that you’re working from a clean installation of elementary OS 5.1 Hera or later.
 This is important as the instructions you’re given may reference apps that are not present \(or even available\) in other GNU/Linux based operating systems like Ubuntu.
 It is possible to apply the principles of this guide to Ubuntu development, but it may be more difficult to follow along.

 ## GitHub